But that’s not what he finds when he looks outside.

 “That’s great!
 Thanks, Rick.”

 “Adam, I have a suggestion, If you want, you can check a picture after you take it, but instead of taking the time to delete it, take the next picture.
-When we get home, you can download them to my laptop.
+When we get home, you can download all of the pictures to my laptop.
 That way, you can decide which ones you want to delete.
 Doing it that way means you’ll have more time to take pictures and a larger view of each picture before deciding to delete it.”

 “Hmm… that’s a good idea.
 And I won’t accidentally delete a picture that I wanted to keep.”